 Though it is one of the best hotels that I’d been so far, there are still some areas that Selah Garden Hotel can improve on and they are as follows:

 - Additional card key: They only give one card key per room.
 In most hotels that I’d been, at least 2 card keys are given.
-I hope that the management would consider adding another one especially if there are more than 1 person occupying the room.
+I hope that the management would consider adding another one especially if there is more than 1 person occupying the room.

 - In-house massage therapists: Currently, Spa by Selah doesn’t have in-house massage therapists.
 The good news is, there are already plans to hire their own therapists.

-- Leaking pipes: In our room the bidet is leaking, but this is more an issue of maintenance and I think this can be easily addressed.
+- Leaking pipes: In our room, the bidet is leaking, but this is more an issue of maintenance and I think this can be easily addressed.

 This hotel stay is sponsored by Selah Garden Hotel, review and opinion are my own.
 A few photos were taken by Aldrick Agpaoa.

 2715 Park Ave.
 San Rafael,